the-commons-project/smart-health-card-verifier/README.md

 ```
   npx react-native run-android
 ```
+  This will load any dependent asset that needs to be in the resources folder.
-  Open Android project from ./android folder and run.
+  Open Android project from ./android folder and if you have phone connected, install the app through Android Studio.

-If you are running on the device,
+Once  you are running on the device,

 When it's started, load will fail.
 Make sure your android phone is on the same network.